Alexlingl/online_bookstore/README.md

 四、Import Project

-exploitation environment：IDEA 2018.2.1
+exploitation environment：IDEA 2018.2.1/mysql 5.7.14/Redis 3.0.504

-It is highly recommended to import projects using maven.
+It is highly recommended to import projects using maven.It will help you import all the packages you need, which have been defined in pom.xml.